-RESPONSE: The Department agrees that clean water and safe recreation are very important.
+RESPONSE: The Department agrees that clean water and safe recreation are important.
+As discussed in RESPONSE 13 through 17, the Department and local health authorities conduct thorough coastal water monitoring.
 During the 2023 beach season, a total of 3,844 ocean, bay, and river water quality samples were collected and analyzed from the New Jersey's beaches.
 A total of 42 advisories and three closures were issued due to exceedances of the bacterial standard.
 Typically, beach seasons with greater rainfall amounts correlate to more advisories and bacterial exceedances.
 Data from the 1980's show much higher yearly rates of beach closings.
 For example, in 1988, ocean beaches were closed over 800 times, most frequently due to bacteria exceedances.
 Improvements and upgrades to sewage treatment plants discharging into the ocean have significantly reduced the number of closures over time.
 Since 2010, approximately 1% of the samples from ocean beaches and 10% of the samples from bay and river beaches exceeded the primary contact recreation standards.

 The reduction of nonpoint source pollution through the State rules and guidance for stormwater management are expected to provide increasing improvements to New Jersey's waterways.
 The Department has required implementation of many preventative measures through the NJPDES MS4 Permits.
 Some of these permit requirements include pet waste, wildlife feeding, litter control, improper disposal of waste, yard waste, and illicit connection ordinances.
 Good housekeeping requirements include street sweeping, storm drain inlet and catch basin inspection and cleaning, and outfall inspections.
 These measures in conjunction with outreach and education requirements prevent pollutants from entering our storm sewer collection system and waterways.
-In addition, after every exceedance additional resamples are required to determine the extent and duration of the problem, and certified health inspectors are required to conduct a water and shoreline investigation to ensure the health and safety of beachgoers.
+In addition, after every exceedance resamples are required to determine the extent and duration of the problem, and certified health inspectors are required to conduct a water and shoreline investigation to ensure the health and safety of beachgoers.
 New Jersey's Beach Monitoring Program was developed to alert staff of acute and chronic low concentration water quality problems to prioritize and implement pollution source track down resources, as necessary.
-The Department has committed to implement a pollution source track down strategy in partnership with the Division of Water Monitoring, Standards and Pesticide Control's Bureau of Marine Water Monitoring, the Department of Health, local health authority and local government at recreational beaches that the Department identifies with persistent water quality problems.
+The Department has committed to implement a pollution source track down strategy in partnership with the Department's Bureau of Marine Water Monitoring, the Department of Health, local health authority and local government at recreational beaches that the Department identifies with persistent water quality problems.

-More information about the Coastal Cooperative Monitoring Program or the water quality at your favorite beach, can be found at njbeaches.org where beach conditions, advisories, closings, and the reasons for beach closings are posted daily during beach season.
+More information about the Coastal Cooperative Monitoring Program or coastal water quality can be found at nibeaches.org where beach conditions, advisories, closings, and the reasons for beach closings are posted daily during beach season.
 For more information on source tracking see nj.gov/dep/bmw/pollutiontracking.html.
 For beach monitoring trends see https://dep.nj.gov/wp-content/uploads/dsr/trends-beach-monitoring.pdf.